Search

 Compliance and safety of ventilation systems: a standards-based approach

 EOLIOS places compliance with standards at the heart of our approach, because we know that it is essential to guarantee effective, safe solutions that comply with regulatory requirements.
 Every study we conduct, including this one, is carried out with a particular commitment to prerogatives, especially when it comes to the health and well-being of workers.
-For this study, our team paid particular attention to good ventilation practice guides upstream of the design stage, such as ED 839 and ED 906, or the French Labour Code, ensuring that our solutions do not compromise the safety of the people and equipment present.
-This rigorous approach minimizes risks and optimizes working environments, while complying with the highest industry standards.
+For this study, our team paid particular attention to good ventilation practice guides upstream of the design stage, such as ED 839 and ED 906, or the French Labour Code, thus ensuring that our solutions do not compromise the safety of the people and equipment present.

 Advanced CFD airflow efficiency

 Following a study of the standards, two designs were proposed to optimize airflow management and ambient air quality.
 The first design incorporates major improvements over the basic configuration, such as theimplementation of partitions around VOC emission zones, uniform low-velocity blowing by textile ducts, and adjustments to return points.
 These modifications are designed to keep VOC levels below 25% of the VLEP by using PPE in confined areas.
-Ventilation rates were adjusted to prevent excessive diffusion of VOCs, thereby controlling air circulation and reducing their concentration at workers’ faces.
-Measured concentrations show a clear improvement in operator safety.

 The second configuration, developed to overcome the limitations identified in the first, introduces suction ducts under the resin and gelcoat tables, eliminating lateral suctions generating space constraints for workers.
 This designmakes suction more efficient, especially on previously less efficient tables.
 Supply air ducts have been repositioned for more efficient vertical sweeping of fresh air, eliminating undesirable upward air movements.
-This approach guarantees more homogeneous air velocities and follows a controlled descent, reducing the dispersion of VOCs outside targeted areas.
+This approach guarantees more homogeneous air velocities and follows a controlled descent, reducing the dispersion of VOCs outside the targeted zones.
 Simulations show a reduction in VOC concentrations at breathing height, avoiding accumulation between tables and partitions.

 This study effectively tested both configurations: one focused onoptimizing rework, and the other also aimed to take into account the clutter and difficulties of employee work, while maintaining a clear separation between work zones, thus improving air quality and worker safety.